oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-07-subscribe.md

 «<mark title="Requirement MQTT-SN-3.7.5-2"><a name="MQTT-SN-3.7.5-2"></a>If the Topic Type is Predefined Topic Alias or Session Topic Alias, then the Topic Filter field MUST NOT be present in the SUBSCRIBE packet</mark>»\[MQTT‑SN‑3.7.5‑2].

 The Topic Filter is a UTF-8 encoded string, which may contain wildcards.
 A SUBSCRIBE packet with a zero length Topic Filter is a Protocol Error.
-Refer to [[4.12 Handling errors]](#handling-errors) for information about handling errors.
+Refer to [sec](#handling-errors) for information about handling errors.

 This existence or absence of this field is inferred from the Packet length.